BenjaminWills/project-initialiser/readme.md

 to remove those files and directories from the project.

+TODO: MAKE FUNCTION TO EXTRACT STRUCTURE FROM A REPO AND PLACE IN A JSON FORMAT

 ### [`make_logger.py`](https://github.com/BenjaminWills/project-initialiser/blob/master/src/make_logger.py)

 This is a script that can be used to make a custom logger easily.